apache/drill/docs/dev/Calcite.md

 # Drill-specific commits in Apache Calcite

 Currently, Drill uses Apache Calcite with additional changes, required for Drill.
-All the commits were left after update from Calcite `1.4.0` to Calcite `1.15.0` and weren't merged to the Calcite's master yet since there is no consensus on them in Calcite community.
+All the commits were left after update from Calcite `1.4.0` to Calcite `1.15.0` (3 commits) and from Calcite `1.18.0` to Calcite `1.20.0` (1 commit) and weren't merged to the Calcite's master yet since there is no consensus on them in Calcite community.

 List of Jiras with Drill-specific commits: